 - Amber glass tincture bottles (with dropper)

-*The Herbal Academy’s tincture making course specifically recommends using 40% alcohol when working with Motherwort (though they recommend as low as 25% for mucilaginous herbs, and up to 95% when working with plant resins.
-Motherwort just happens to fall right in the middle, since it has both alcohol soluble and water soluble constituents).
+*The Herbal Academy recommends using 40% alcohol for tinctures made with Motherwort, though they suggest using 25% alcohol for mucilaginous herbs and up to 95% for plant resins.
+Motherwort falls in the middle, as it contains both alcohol-soluble and water-soluble components.

-**Never use isopropyl/rubbing alcohol for tinctures (or any other remedy you plan on ingesting).
-Even in small amounts, this type of alcohol is toxic and meant for external applications only.
+Important: Never use isopropyl or rubbing alcohol for tinctures (or for any internal use).
+This type of alcohol is toxic and meant for external purposes only.

-Once the tincture has been decanted, label the tincture bottles with the date and suggested dosages (I use a small piece of masking tape and a marker, it peels off easily when I’m ready to use the bottle for something else).
+Once the tincture is decanted, label each tincture bottle with the date it was made and any suggested dosages (I use masking tape and a marker for labeling, which can be easily removed later).

 Motherwort Tincture Dosage

-Generally, the dosage for motherwort tincture is 1 to 2 droppers full, taken 2 to 3 times per day, or as needed.
+However, a general guideline for Motherwort tincture is 1 to 2 droppers full, taken 2 to 3 times per day, or as needed.

 Motherwort Formulations